dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

  }
 ```

-Will add the specie information to the node we have created earlier.
+Adds the `specie` information to the node that was created earlier.

 ## Language support